Economy of the United Arab Emirates: Economic overview

-UAE has the second-largest economy in the Arab world (after Saudi Arabia), with a gross domestic product (GDP) of US$414 billion (AED 1.52 trillion) in 2018.
+UAE has the second-largest economy in the Arab world, with a gross domestic product (GDP) of US$414 billion (AED 1.52 trillion) in 2018.
 A third of the GDP is from oil revenues.
 The economy was expected to grow 4–4.5% in 2013, compared to 2.3–3.5% over the previous five years.
 Since independence in 1971, UAE's economy has grown by nearly 231 times to AED1.45 trillion in 2013.
 The non-oil trade has grown to AED1.2 trillion, a growth of around 28 times from 1981 to 2012.

 The UAE's economy is one of the most open worldwide, and its economic history goes back to the times when ships sailed to India, along the Swahili coast, as far south as Mozambique.

 The UAE economy has been ‘inspected’ by international economic institutions on a regular basis, generally receiving good reports on economic developments.
 International Monetary Fund (IMF) expected UAE's economic growth to increase to 4.5% in 2015, compared to 4.3% in 2014.
 The IMF ascribed UAE's potentially strong economic growth in World Economic Outlook Report to the increased contribution of non-petroleum sectors, which registered a growth average of more than 6% in 2014 and 2015.
 Such contribution includes banking, tourism, commerce and real estate.
 Increase of Emirati purchasing power and governmental expenditures in infrastructure projects have considerably increased.

 Internationally, UAE is ranked among the top 20 for global service business, according to AT Kearney, the top 30 on the WEF "most-networked countries" and in the top quarter as a least corrupt country per the TI's corruption index.

 The government of the United Arab Emirates announced a broad restructuring and merger of more than 50% of its federal agencies, including ministries and departments, in an attempt to deal with and recover from the economic shocks following months-long coronavirus lockdown.

+UAE stock markets lost approximately $120 billion in market capitalization following the outbreak of the 2026 Iran war.
+The Dubai Financial Market declined by around 16%, while the Abu Dhabi Securities Exchange fell by approximately 9%, according to Al Jazeera reporting.
+Despite the economic impact of the war, Fitch Ratings has reaffirmed the economy's outlook as stable, underscoring its ability to withstand external shocks.
+The credit rating was confirmed by Moody's assessment of the UAE economy as diversified, with a low debt and strong net external asset position.